-OVERVIEW: The Gilbert and Jacki Cisneros Foundation works to cultivate a community that supports Latino education, and to identify and support the key factors that lead to Latino student success.
-It also funds some work benefitting veterans.
+OVERVIEW: The Gilbert and Jacki Cisneros Foundation seeks to cultivate a community that supports Latino education, and to identify and support the key factors that lead to Latino student success.
+It also funds some work benefiting veterans.

 IP TAKE: This foundation prioritizes Latino student success and education; however, it funds some veterans-related grantmaking.

 PROFILE: The Gilbert and Jacki Cisneros Foundation was formed in 2010.
 It was founded by Gilbert Cisneros, a former shipping and manufacturing manager for Frito-Lay and his wife Jacki, a broadcast journalist, who won the California Mega Millions Lottery, netting $266 million.
-The Gilbert and Jacki Cisneros Foundation works to "cultivate a community that supports Latino education, and to identify and support the key factors that lead to Latino student success."
+It seeks to "cultivate a community that supports Latino education, and to identify and support the key factors that lead to Latino student success."
 As such, it prioritizes Latino student success across its grantmaking and also funds some grantmaking benefitting veterans.

 The foundation supports Latino student success through two avenues, the Frank Terrazas Scholarship, currently limited to students attending El Rancho High School in the city of Pico Rivera, and the Cisneros Scholars award, which is available only for students enrolled at George Washington University.